Lecturer: Derek Holt

 Assessment: Oral Exam

-Classification of finite simple groups of order up to 500.
+We finish with a complete classification of simple groups of order up to 200.

 Objectives: By the end of the module students should be familiar with the topics listed above under `Contents'.
-In particular, they should be able to prove Sylow's Theorems, and to use them and other techniques as a tool for analysing the structure of a finite group of a given order.
+In particular, they should be able to apply the coset enumeration algorithm to help with the analysis of groups defined by a presentation, and they should know how to use Sylow's Theorems and other techniques as a tool for analysing the structure of a finite group of a given order.

 Books: No specific books are recommended for this module.
 There are many groups on Group Theory in the library, and some of these might be helpful for parts of the module, but no single book is likely to cover the whole syllabus.